cacophony-wj/LeS/README.md

 ##  I'm locked into some gear and I can't move in third person.

 _Devious Devices_ doesn't like the SE version of _Immersive First Persion View_ very much.
 Don't disable IFPV after enabling it or you will get this bug every time you stop moving while in restrictive gear.
 If you were unaware of this fact, save your game, reload, and the problem should go away.
 Don't enable _Immersive First Person View_ while locked up unless you plan to stay in first person.

+# Gameplay Tips - Walkthroughs - Light Spoilers for the Hopelessly Stuck.

 ## I was locked up in the "princess" start and something defeated me and I got teleported somewhere and the quest was completely broken!
 This isn't fair!